Irritable bowel syndrome is a gut disorder characterized by cramps, bloating, and bouts of constipation and diarrhea, among other symptoms.

 People may be able to reduce the symptoms of IBS by avoiding high-FODMAP foods, which include:

 For many people with IBS, eating FODMAPs triggers other IBS signs and symptoms.
-A
+A 2017 meta-analysis found that consuming a low-FODMAP diet may improve symptoms of IBS.

 Feeling very tired or fatigued is another common symptom of IBS.